JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 ### Modules in OCaml

-* We already saw OCaml modules in action earlier,
+* We already saw OCaml modules in action
 * Example: `List.map`, this is an invocation of the map function in the built-in `List` module.
-* Now, lets study how we can build our own OCaml modules
+* Now, lets study how we can build and use our own OCaml modules
 * We focus here on building modules via files, but there are other methods we skip

 #### Making a module